magoo/Incident-Response-Plan/EXAMPLE.md

-> This is an Incident Response Plan you can copy paste.
+> This is *not* an Incident Response Plan you can copy paste.
 Please do not copy paste it and expect it to be coherent.

 # Incident Response Plan
 This document offers guidance for employees or incident responders who believe they have discovered or are responding to a security incident.